shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 {% assign random-header = headers | sample %}
 {{ random-header | inspect }}

-The problem is that because Jekyll is a static site generator, this happens when the static page is built and not on reload.
-So we need to encapsulate this in a JavaScript that is executed every time a page is reloaded.
+The problem is that because Jekyll is a static site generator, this happens when the static page is *built* and not on reload.
+So we need to encapsulate this in a JavaScript that is executed every time a page is *served*.

 ## <a id="solution"></a>The solution